algosup/2023-2024-project-4-sportshield-team-8/documents/management/weeklyReports/weeklyReport1.md

 ## 9. Team feedback

-We feel we have made good progress in this first week.
+We feel like we have made good progress in this first week.
 The project seems difficult even though we think it's achievable.
 The time between each deadline is very short and this is causing stress and a feeling of haste among some members of the team.